An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Optimized GPU Scheme for solving IHPs

 where we use $\mathbf{M}_v$ to denote the modified $[\mathbf{Ku}]_v$ and $\mathbf{S}_v$ to denote the sum of $3\times3$ diagonal block of $\mathbf{K}^0$.
 Then, the Gauss-Seidel relaxation is performed via the following linear system to update $\mathbf{u}_v$:

 To perform these computations via GPU, we first dispatch eight warps for each group of 32 consecutive vertices.
 Each warp accumulates the contribution of one incident element in~\eqref{eq:st-assemb} or \eqref{eq:st-assemb-gs}.
 Then, we compute the total sum by a block reduction.
-However, both operations are computation-bound according to the profiling information provided by NVIDIA Nsight Compute, motivating us to improve performance by reducing FLOPs.